MeetMartin/didauth/README.md

 pushAuthentication is a pure function that creates an authentication digital wallet push request for DID Authentication with your MATTR tenant.
 It uses the recipientDID stored in your system to find the user's digital wallet and ask them for authentication through a push request on their phone.

-As a result, MATTR platform calls supplied callback URL with the result that connects to your request by a supplied Request ID.
+As a result, MATTR platform calls supplied callback URL with the result that connects to your request by a supplied Challenge ID.

-We return a monad @7urtle/lambda.AsyncEffect as the output of the function: https://www.7urtle.com/documentation-7urtle-lambda#lambda-AsyncEffect
+We return a monad @7urtle/lambda.AsyncEffect as the output of the function: https://www.7urtle.com/documentation-7urtle-lambda#lambda-AsyncEffect.
+On success the monad will hold the string 'Success' indicating that the authentication request was sent to a digital wallet.
+On failure it with hold a string describing the error.

 ```
 import { pushAuthentication } from 'didauth';